joshterrell805/OpenIntro_Statistics_Labs/labs/4.2_Foundations_for_Statistical_Inference/README.md

 # Lab 4.2: Foundations for Inference (Confidence Intervals)

+My corresponding reading notes for this lab are at http://joshterrell.com/blog/posts/1476570675

 ## Exercise 1
 > Describe the distribution of your sample.
 What would you say is the “typical” size within your sample?
 Also state precisely what you interpreted “typical” to mean.